Chatbots are all the rage nowadays so I’ll show you how to plug one into your own Slack channel. It’s easy, fun and, best of all, completely free!

 Pay particular attention how I get the Bot to only react when he’s called so it doesn’t get into any weird infinite loops (like an argument with himself).

 Now for the fun part: writing your own custom commands so the Bot can do some heavy lifting for you.
-As a simple prototype, I’ve asked him to fetch the 10 day forecast for my town via an
+As a simple prototype, I asked him to fetch the 10 day forecast for my town via the

 III.
 Continuous Deployment

-I use CircleCI (also free for building public repos) to build and deploy my Bot as a Docker container to a DigitalOcean instance with every
+I use GitHub Actions (also free for building public repos) to build and deploy my Bot as a Docker container to a DigitalOcean instance with every

 git push.
-It’s much easier than it sounds and the entire process (building a new Golang binary hosted inside a container and deployed to CoreOS) takes less than 3 minutes!
+It’s much easier than it sounds and the entire process (building a new Golang binary hosted inside a container and deployed to Ubuntu) takes about 1 minute!

 Lemme know if you have any questions or suggestions!